Insight from an Experienced Divorce Attorney in Lake County

-A parent who intends to marry or reside with a sex offender, and knows or should know that the person with whom he or she intends to marry or reside is a sex offender, shall provide reasonable notice to the other parent with whom he or she has a minor child prior to the marriage or the commencement of the residency.
+A parent who intends to marry or reside with a sex offender, and knows that the person with whom he or she intends to marry or reside with is a sex offender, shall provide reasonable notice to the other parent with whom he or she has a minor child prior to the marriage or the commencement of the residency.

-There must be clear and convincing evidence, upon the basis of facts that have arisen since the prior judgment or that were unknown to the court at the time of entry of the prior judgment, that a change has occurred in the circumstances of the child or his custodian, or in the case of a joint custody arrangement that a change has occurred in the circumstances of the child or either or both parties having custody, and that the modification is necessary to serve the best interest of the child.
+There must be clear and convincing evidence - upon the basis of facts that have arisen since the prior judgment or that were unknown to the court at the time of entry of the prior judgment - that a change has occurred in the circumstances of the child or his custodian.
+In the case of a joint custody arrangement, there must be evidence that a change has occurred in the circumstances of the child or either parties having custody, and that the modification is necessary to serve the best interest of the child.

-In summary, if it’s been less than two years, changing custody is really difficult unless there is something very dangerous to the child’s physical, mental, moral or emotional health; after two years, although the burden of proof is high (clear and convincing evidence), the issue is more focused on the “best interest of the child.”
+In summary, if it has been less than two years, changing custody is particularly difficult unless something is posing danger to the child’s physical, mental, moral or emotional health.
+After two years, although the burden of proof is high (clear and convincing evidence), the issue is more focused on the best interest of the child.

 There are several approaches to enforce an order of court or agreement which is part of the marital settlement incorporated into the Judgment.

-The first method is “contempt” or “let’s try to put the poor spouse in jail.”
-Contempt is the power of the court’s to enforce its orders and to require respect for the court.
+The first method is contempt.
 In Illinois, contempt is either criminal or civil, and either direct or indirect.
-For the sake of this article, we will briefly talk about the indirect civil contempt that occurs where a party who is required to do something (like pay alimony, maintenance, or child support) decides that his/her own needs (a car, a vacation, etc.) is more important than the support obligation to his spouse or children.
+For the sake of this article, we will briefly talk about the indirect civil contempt that occurs where a party who is required to do something (like pay alimony, maintenance, or child support) decides that his/her own needs (a car, a vacation, etc.) is more important than the support obligation to his or her spouse or children.

-The court has no sympathy, it issues an order which we affectionately call a “show cause” which says: “You are ordered to explain why I (the Judge) should not find you in contempt (and punish you with fines, jail or something else) for not following the order of court or agreement of the parties.”
-The alleged “CONTEMPTOR” (he who commits contempt) has to show a reason, such as he lost his job, went broke, got robbed, or lost his money . . . if not there are consequences.
-Those consequences are the choice of going to jail, paying what you owe, being fined, and perhaps from the lawyer’s point of view, the most effective: paying the other person’s attorney’s fees.
+The court has no sympathy.
+It issues an order that family attorneys in Lake County, IL, affectionately call a “show cause”, which says: “You are ordered to explain why I (the Judge) should not find you in contempt (and punish you with fines, jail or something else) for not following the order of court or agreement of the parties.”
+The alleged contemptor must provide a reason (financial hardship, lost his/her job, etc.) to avoid consequences.
+Such consequences may include jail time or fines.

 Other violations can result in losing rights.
-For example, a party with a visitation right can lose or forfeit the visit if he/she is consistently late in pick up or delivery of the child to the other parent.
+For example, a party with a visitation right can lose or forfeit the visit if he or she is consistently late when picking up or returning the child to the other parent.

-Increasing and decreasing support payments are the yin and yang of the Divorce Attorney’s practice.
-For every parent collecting child support, it’s never enough and the paying spouse is not paying what he or she should.
-For every parent paying support, it’s too much and the ex-spouse is making a profit on the children.
-In Illinois, child support is generally calculated based on the take home pay (gross income).
+Increasing and decreasing support payments are the yin and yang of the divorce attorney’s practice.
+For every parent collecting child support, it never seems to be enough, and the paying spouse is not paying what he or she should.
+For every parent paying support, it’s too much, and the ex-spouse is making a profit on the children.
+In Illinois, child support is generally calculated based on the parent’s gross income.